FRANCIS BEN KAIFALA

 Francis is an alumnus of the prestigious Fulbright Scholarship Program which he was awarded in 2017 by the US Embassy in Freetown and the US Department of State for Education and he and he graduated Summa Cum Laude with the LL.M (Master of Laws) in Comparative Constitutional Law, Administrative Law and International Human Rights at the University of Texas at Austin, in the United States of America as a Fulbright Scholar.
 This three-in-one course extensively covered Comparative Constitutional Law, Administrative Law, Labour, Equality and International Human Rights, Comparative Judicial Politics, Global Constitutionalism, Corruption in Africa, Constitutional Design, Constitutional Interpretation, Explorations in Global Constitutional Law and Politics and Human Rights Law in Africa.He was also Human Rights Scholar with the Bernard and Audre Rapoport Centre for Human Rights and Justice in Austin Texas where he engaged in enriching human rights work, experience, and training in that prestigious institution.

-Francis has won several Awards including Africa’s “Obama Africa Leader 2019”, “West Africa’s Young person of the Year 2019” by Confederation of West African Youths; “Public Servant of the Year 2019” by the AWOL (National Achievement Awards); The Bai Bureh Heritage Award for “Inspirational Leadership in the Fight Against Corruption”; Diaspora Focus Award 2019 for “Extraordinary Leadership in the Fight Against Corruption”; “100 Most Influential Young Africans 2019” by the Pan African Youth Forum; “100 Most influential Young Africans” by the Official Most Influential African Movement “Sierra Leone’s Best Public Sector Leader of the Year 2019”, “Patriotic Personality of the Year 2019”, “West Africa’s Young person of the Year 2019” by Confederation of West African Youths; African Achievers Award 2018 for “Excellence in the Fight Against Corruption”, Heirs Africa “Seal of Integrity Award 2018 for Excellent Leadership in the Fight Against Corruption” Eminence Africa “Achievement in Law Award 2018 for Leadership in the Fights against Corruption”; “10 Most Outstanding Sierra Leoneans 2018” by Chosen Generation Sierra Leone, “HeForShe Ambassador Award” for Outstanding Support to Women and Girls, “Best Public Sector Leader of the Year 2018”, “Exemplary Leader of the Year”, Ecomedia Award for “Excellence in Professional Service 2018”, Council of Chief Executive Officers and Business Executives’ “Professional of the Year 2017”, National Leadership Awards’ “Emerging Leader of the Year 2017”, “Lawyer of the Year 2016”, “Young Lawyer of the Year 2015”, Auradicals Awards 2011 and 2016 for “Exemplary Service to Humanity”; and received various Recognitions including Ovation magazine’s “100 Most Outstanding Sierra Leoneans 2019”, “50 Most Influential Young Sierra Leoneans 2018”, Ovation magazine’s “100 Most Influential Sierra Leoneans 2017”, Ovation Magazine's “Top 100 Most Influential Sierra Leoneans 2016”, Institute of Leadership, Entrepreneurship and Development’s “Top 50 Most Influential Young Sierra Leoneans 2017”, Salone Times Newspaper “Top 10 Sierra Leoneans 2016”.
+Francis has won several Awards including the coveted US State Departments’ “International Anti-Corruption Champion 2020“; 50 Influential Young Global Leaders” by the Global Initiative for Good Leadership; Africa’s “Obama Africa Leader 2019”; “West Africa’s Young person of the Year 2019” by Confederation of West African Youths; “Public Servant of the Year 2019” by the AWOL (National Achievement Awards); The Bai Bureh Heritage Award for “Inspirational Leadership in the Fight Against Corruption”; Diaspora Focus Award 2019 for “Extraordinary Leadership in the Fight Against Corruption”; “100 Most Influential Young Africans 2019” by the Pan African Youth Forum; “100 Most influential Young Africans” by the Official Most Influential African Movement; “Sierra Leone’s Best Public Sector Leader of the Year 2019”; “Patriotic Personality of the Year 2019”; “West Africa’s Young person of the Year 2019” by Confederation of West African Youths; African Achievers Award 2018 for “Excellence in the Fight Against Corruption”; Heirs Africa “Seal of Integrity Award 2018 for Excellent Leadership in the Fight Against Corruption”; Eminence Africa “Achievement in Law Award 2018 for Leadership in the Fights against Corruption”; “10 Most Outstanding Sierra Leoneans 2018” by Chosen Generation Sierra Leone; “HeForShe Ambassador Award” for Outstanding Support to Women and Girls; “Best Public Sector Leader of the Year 2018”; “Exemplary Leader of the Year 2018”; Ecomedia Award for “Excellence in Professional Service 2018”; Council of Chief Executive Officers and Business Executives’ “Professional of the Year 2017”; National Leadership Awards’ “Emerging Leader of the Year 2017”; “Lawyer of the Year 2016”; “Young Lawyer of the Year 2015”; Auradicals Awards 2011 and 2016 for “Exemplary Service to Humanity”; and received various Recognitions including Ovation magazine’s “100 Most Outstanding Sierra Leoneans 2019”; “50 Most Influential Young Sierra Leoneans 2018”; Ovation magazine’s “100 Most Influential Sierra Leoneans 2017”; Ovation Magazine's “Top 100 Most Influential Sierra Leoneans 2016”; Institute of Leadership, Entrepreneurship and Development’s “Top 50 Most Influential Young Sierra Leoneans 2017”; Salone Times Newspaper “Top 10 Sierra Leoneans 2016”, etc..

 On the International Scene, Francis Ben Kaifala was recruited by the United Nation's Economic Commission for Africa (UNECA) on the Young Africa Lawyers (YAL) Programme as one of the Trained and Specialist Climate Change Negotiators who represent Africa in Global Climate change and related Negotiations.
 He is also President of the Network of Anti-Corruption Agencies in West Africa (NACIWA).

-Francis Ben Kaifala, who is the former Chairman of the Renaissance Movement, has emerged as one of the Country's very strong advocates for social justice and Human Rights and is very vocal on socio-political and legal reform.
-In addition to his work as a corporate/commercial lawyer representing a huge local and global clientele, he has stood out as a vibrant defender of those whose human rights are challenged by the "powerful" in society and his fearless defense and astute legal tenacity has made him one of the most popular lawyers ever in Sierra Leone by the age of 32.
+Francis Ben Kaifala, who is the former Chairman of the Renaissance Movement, is established as one of the Country's very strong advocates for social justice and Human Rights and is very vocal on socio-political and legal reform.
+In addition to his former work as a corporate/commercial lawyer representing a huge local and global clientele, he has stood out as a vibrant defender of those whose human rights are challenged by the "powerful" in society and his fearless defense and astute legal tenacity has made him one of the most popular lawyers ever in Sierra Leone.
 His success in criminal and civil matters in court are outstanding and is rated among the very top lawyers of Sierra Leone.